Tōkyō WWII Sites

 - Tōkyō Air Raid and War Damage Center

-I highly suggest centering your entire tour around this museum.
+I highly suggest centering your entire tour around this museum to get a feel for how this sensitive topic is handled in Japan.

 - Yoshimi Tunnels

-Originally a cluster of burial chambers from Japan’s Kofun Period (300-600), we can also see a network of tunnels created to hide arms and ordinance factories built for a last stand against a US land invasion that never happened.
+Originally a cluster of burial chambers from Japan’s Kofun Period (300-600), we can also see a network of tunnels created to hide arms and ordinance factories built for a last stand against the Allied land invasion that never happened.

 - I’m more than happy to bring you to a fun restaurant.